The communication major at Mount Mary University helps you develop practical skills

 Public Relations (41 credits) - Provides you with fundamental skills, knowledge and experience needed for an understanding of public relations and its role in society.
 The public relations professional is a strategic thinker who evaluates current trends and develops plans of action that benefit the organization by helping it relate positively with many audiences.

 A communication minor is an excellent addition to any major.
 You can gain communication

 skills and expertise—important for any profession.
 You also have the flexibility to

 choose from all communication courses to model your minor with your professional interests

-A minimum of 20 credits in communication courses is required for this minor.
 Consult the Undergraduate Bulletin (PDF) for more details on requirements and courses for this minor.

 Communication Student Learning Outcomes

-- analyze and practice ethical communication;
+- Understand and practice ethical communication.